DanielCoffey1/a-la-carchy/README.md

 ## Features

 - **Beautiful centered TUI** with smooth navigation
-- Interactive checklist of preinstalled packages
+- Interactive checklist of preinstalled packages **and webapps**
-- Only shows packages that are currently installed
+- Only shows packages and webapps that are currently installed
 - Works with `yay`, `paru`, or `pacman`
 - Safe removal with confirmation prompts
 - **No installation required** - just run the one-liner command!